+Personally, I’ve found it to be one of the few tasks you can take on that’s truly helpful in meal preparation.
 Even if your range of culinary experience is generally limited to fried eggs, cereal, and peanut butter and jelly sandwiches.

 Born to Peel

-The steel blade of a hand-held peeler is slotted, with one side of the slot sharp enough to cut into the skin from potatoes to other vegetables and fruit.
+The steel blade of a hand-held potato peeler is slotted, with one side of the slot sharp enough to cut into the skin from potatoes to other vegetables and fruit.